-In absence of CEO then emergency spend will be delegated to member of the Exec Team
+In absence of CEO/ Director of Finance (and Business Support from 1 April 2023)then emergency spend will be delegated to member of the Exec Team

 The maximum levels for the Chief Executive represent the maximum expenditure by any member of staff on behalf of the Association.
 The Chief Executive shall delegate authority to the Executive at a level he or she deems appropriate to allow for the ongoing operation of the business.